Those are the names of our cats.

-I’m not really superstitious but I can never help but take the opportunity to hope it works for me, strictly against my will you’ll understand.
+I’m not really superstitious but I can never help but take the opportunity to hope it works for me.
 For instance I don’t believe that seeing a couple of magpies is going to bring me some joy, but if it does, then I’m not going to turn it down.
 And when I see said magpies I automatically think, maybe Oscar will have come home because I saw those dratted birds.
 When I get home, and Oscar isn’t there, it brings me down.
 So perhaps it doesn’t pay to recall these childhood incantations.

 “OK so I did ’em both a favour.
 Well, especially her!”

 “Did he say what I thought he said?” says Ella menacingly.

 Oscar was the boy kitten and Ella the girl.
 Oscar was white and black, with a black beard and moustache and what looked like sunglasses on his head.
 He was a cool cat.
 Ella was black and white with a white face and black beauty spot.
 We thought they were a handsome pair.

 It was unlucky for Ella that Ringo turned up, because I found Ringo in the kitchen, doing what tomcat’s do best.

 ”Well she was asking for it” says Mr Clever.
 She was on heat and making a real display of herself.
 It was embarrassing.
 Afterwards she realised that she hadn’t wanted that to happen at all.
 For the next 13 years she has taken it out of Ringo every single day.
 Not a day goes by that she doesn’t give him a right-hook whenever he’s within reach.
 Kissing cousins they aren’t.

 It was soon after this that I found Ringo at home with half an ear hanging down and blood dripping from the wound.
 The local vet patched him up, and on my instruction took away his reason to believe, if you know what I mean.
 He’s bothered no more lady cats since.